sfchick23/Emergency-Notification/README.md

 The system operates in two versions: v1 and v2.
 Both versions provide the same functionality but differ in their implementation:

 - v1: Uses direct communication between services via REST API, specifically leveraging RestTemplate for HTTP requests.
-However, this approach does not guarantee 100% message delivery due to potential network issues, service unavailability, or other transient failures.
+However, this approach does not guarantee 100% message delivery due to potential network issues, service unavailability or other transient failures.
 - v2: Uses Apache Kafka for asynchronous message processing, ensuring idempotency and reliable message delivery.
 By sending messages to Kafka topics, the system guarantees that messages will be processed and delivered even in the event of failures, retries, or system restarts.

 ### Frontend Microservice Endpoints